Cocktails with herbs grown from your garden

 Herbs to use: sage

 It does what it says on the tin.
 Smash together your home grown sage, with a little of the best tequila you can find, add Cointreau, lime and agave and the result is a perfect sage herb cocktail.
 Use 50ml of tequila, 25 ml of Cointreau and a dash of agave to taste.

 Bourbon thyme cocktail

 Use your thyme here by making a thyme syrup (see above) beforehand.
 Mix four teaspoons with 75 ml bourbon, three dashes of angostura bitters and lemon peel.
 As easy as that.

 Chive blossom martini

-Plants to use: chive
+Herbs to use: chive

 Chive might be an odd infusion for many, as it is much more savoury a taste than most and is a little like onion.
 But don't let that put you off.
 If you're more into your savoury cocktails then why not try this chive blossom martini.
 Pick your chive blossoms, give them a rinse and dry them, then add the blossoms, gin (60ml) and vermouth (tablespoon) to a jar and leave to infuse for at least a few hours, the longer you leave it, the stronger it'll be.
 Then strain the drink and pour into your martini glass.

-Plants to use: oregano
+Herbs to use: oregano

 Add oregano to your usual negroni recipe (one part gin to one part Campari and one part sweet vermouth) and garnish with your freshest oregano.